 The co-operation project should be a concrete activity with clearly identified deliverables or outputs producing benefits for the territories concerned.
 Projects can be focused on a broad range of actions.
-They can, for example, cover capacity building and transfer of experience on local development through, for example, common publications, training seminars and twinning arrangements (such as exchanges of programme managers and staff)
+They can, for example, cover capacity building and transfer of experience on local development through, for example, common publications, training seminars and twinning arrangements (such as exchanges of programme managers and staff) which lead to the adoption of common or similar methodological and working methods or to joint or coordinated development work.

-5 Art.
+&lt;sup>5 Art.
 44(1)(b) Reg.
 (EU) N° 1305/2013

-6 Art.
+&lt;sup>6 Art.
 44(1)(a) Reg.
 (EU) N° 1305/2013